Total (0 items)

 Dermatologists often regard retinol as the gold standard in skincare ingredients, but what is retinol and why is it so highly rated?

 A derivative of vitamin A, retinol is a versatile ingredient that has a range of benefits, Dr Derrick Phillips, a consultant dermatologist, tells us.
-"It works by exfoliating the skin and stimulating new collagen formation, which in turn help unclog pores, refine texture and reduce the appearance of fine lines and wrinkles," he says.
+"It works by exfoliating the skin and stimulating new collagen formation, which in turn helps unclog pores, refine texture and reduce the appearance of fine lines and wrinkles," he says.
 What’s more, it’s been shown to help in improving the appearance of skin tone and pigmentation.

 In a nutshell, it’s an all-rounder.